yunwei37/Eunomia/doc/usage.md

 ...
 ```

-we also have csv format:
+We also have csv format:

 ```
-sudo eunomia run files --fmt csv
+sudo ./eunomia run files --fmt csv
 ```

 for results: